gamesbook/protograf/docs/source/core_shapes.rst

       through the defined location.

-      In this case the Rectangle is both larger in outer dimensions than the expected 1x1 cm and smaller in inner dimensions than the expected 1x1 cm.
+      In this case the Rectangle is both larger in outer dimensions than the expected 1x1 cm and smaller in inner dimensions than the expected 1x1 cm due to the thickness of the lines used to construct it.

 ===== ======